 - Chest or abdominal (stomach) pain or pressure

 - A stiff neck with a fever or headache

-Virtua's emergency departments (EDs) in Marlton, Mount Holly and Voorhees are prepared to meet the needs of each patient 24 hours a day, 7 days a week.
-Plus, the emergency centers at Virtua Berlin and Camden provide urgent medical care and stabilization of patients in critical condition, who require transfer and admission to an inpatient hospital.
+Virtua's emergency departments (EDs) are prepared to meet the needs of each patient 24 hours a day, 7 days a week at the three Virtua hospitals in Marlton, Mount Holly and Voorhees as well as the satellite ED centers in Berlin and Camden.
+The emergency departments at Virtua Berlin and Camden provide urgent medical care and stabilization of patients in critical condition, who require transfer and admission to an inpatient hospital.
 Specialty services are available in certain locations.

 - All Virtua EDs provide pediatric emergency care and meet the American Academy of Pediatrics guidelines for emergency services

 - Children's Hospital of Philadelphia (CHOP) employed physicians provide emergency pediatric care at Virtua Voorhees and Virtua Memorial 24/7

 - Virtua Memorial Pediatric Pavilion utilizes the latest technology to support the fastest recovery possible

 - Virtua's urgent care centers in Moorestown, Washington Township and Voorhees are available when children are too sick to wait for a doctor appointment but too well to go to the emergency room